rafayshahood/adni-modif/README.md

 # Clinic-NET

+**In progress.
+Currently submitted to NeuroImage.
+Latest results are not listed here**

 Explainable Differential Diagnosis of Dementia using Self-supervised Learning.
 The proposed method is based on Nearest-Neighbour Contrastive Learning of Visual Representations (NNCLR) [1] using ConvNeXt Tiny [2] with 7x7 filter kernels.